As the 2026 filing season opens there are a few key issues taxpayers should consider.

 refund process is expedited.
 Refunds

-issued through direct deposit generally take around 21 days or less and paper
+issued through direct deposit generally take around 21 days or less, while paper

 checks can take up to 6 weeks or longer to reach the recipient.
 For the 2026 filing season taxpayers are